punk-primate/Peninsular-Malaysia-Forest-Patch-Connectivity-Project/README.md

 ## Licence

 Patch data and connectivity outputs are made available for non-commercial research and educational use.
-Please cite the accompanying paper if you use this platform or pipeline in your work.
+Please credit and cite the accompanying paper if you use this platform or pipeline in your work.

+*myforestconnect: an open-access web platform for assessing forest habitat quality and landscape connectivity for arboreal wildlife in urban Peninsular Malaysia.*